stornado9/spring-running-information-analysis/README.md

 * 2)cd target[where compiled binary located] run "java -jar runninginformation-analysis-service"

-* 3)open Postman, POST "http://http://127.0.0.1:8080/runninginfo" with request body can be found at configuration_images/input_output_json
+* 3)open Postman, POST "http://http://127.0.0.1:8080/runninginfo" with request body can be found at configuration_images/input_json.png which generate a request to server 127.0.0.1

-* 4)open Postman, POST "http://localhost:8080/runninginfo/7c01233d-bed4-4cbd-9c28-9282a02a7038?page=0&size=10 with request body can be found at configuration_images/input_output_json
+* 4)open Postman, GET "http://localhost:8080/runninginfo/7c01233d-bed4-4cbd-9c28-9282a02a7038?page=0&size=10 which returns result json can be found at configuration_images/output_json_desc.png

 ## Please follow below docker&mysql Setup :